 How to order medication

 We also now provide ELECTRONIC PRESCRIPTIONS.
-Please see below for information or speak to your local pharmacy for details.
+Please see below for information.

 Electronic Prescription Service (EPS)